 Left Hand encourages craft beer drinkers to celebrate with their Milk Stout Nitro this St. Patrick’s Day, proclaiming this beer is meant for the occasion.
 It cascades beautifully from the bottle, giving it a thick head like whipped cream.

 With the “hard pour” nitrogen bottle, you can still experience draft quality, even if you can’t find it on tap in your area.
-At the brewery, St. Patrick’s Day weekend will feature live music, free food, and a contest to see who can pour the best pint of Milk Stout.
+Left Hand will be hosting a St. Patrick’s Day Party at the Tavern at St. Michael’s in Greeley on March 17 featuring bag pipers and Highland dancers.

 Pikes Peak Brewing Company | Monument, CO